daos-stack/google-cloud-daos/terraform/examples/io500/README.md

 [stop.sh](stop.sh) script is used to destroy DAOS instances on GCP

-[clean.sh](clean.sh) script is used clean DAOS environment to run another IO500 benchmark on the same environment
+[clean.sh](clean.sh) script is used clean DAOS environment to run another IO500 benchmark on the same environment and reconfigure DAOS server configuration